-If you are a trekking enthusiast, an avid history and structure lover, or an adventure junkie, then this Channarayana day Durga is the trek to your taste, to quench that thirst for adventure.
-This stands out among other Bangalore treks by the magnificent strategic fort situated at a height of 3734 feet, bringing back the era of 17th century to life.
+If you are a trekking enthusiast, an avid history and structure lover, or an adventure junkie, then this trek to Channarayana Durga is the trek to your taste, to quench that thirst for adventure.
+This stands out among other Bangalore treks by the magnificent strategic fort situated at a height of 3734 feet, bringing back the era of the 17th century to life.

 First Milestone for a relaxing view.

 After 15 – 20 minutes towards the top, you will reach the first stone build entrance and the second stage of the fort – ‘The lost paradise’.
 After entering the entrance, the top part of the fort is now more visible, stretched wide to wonder where the entrance of the fort might be.
 Mesmerized by the huge structure in front of your eyes, you walk further to the right and your surprise there’s a calm lake right amidst the small fort ruins reflecting the huge structure of the fort beautifully in the water.
 This calls for a break!
 Here you can laze around by the lakeside and immerse your feet in the cold water to relax.
 You can site a few temples along the trail and there’s one right near the lake.
 The small ruins of the fort and temples and architectural structures of the mantapas remind us of the glory it held in the past.
 The trail is not much explored and you can expect guests while lazing around the water to accompany you.
 The notorious monkeys are fun to watch and it's best to maintain a distance from them.
 During the rainy season, the fortress becomes a little difficult to climb as the rocks turn slippery and would require good technical skills for one to successfully make it to the top.

 Channarayana Durga is a picturesque place and photo lovers can have a lot of creative ideas for a shoot.